Mourning: Islam

 In Shi'a Islam, examples of mourning practices are held annually in the month of Muharram, the first month of Islamic Lunar calendar.
-This mourning is held in the commemoration of Imam Al Husayn ibn Ali, who was martyred along with his 72 companions by Yazid bin Muawiyah.
-Shi'a Muslims wear black clothes and take out processions on road to mourn on the tragedy of Karbala.
-Shi'a Muslims also mourn the death of Fatima (the only daughter of Muhammad) and the Shi'a Imams.
+This mourning is held in the commemoration of Imam Al Husayn ibn Ali, who was killed along with his 72 companions by Yazid bin Muawiyah.
+Shi'a Muslims wear black clothes and take out processions on road to mourn on the tragedy at Karbala.
+Shi'a Muslims also mourn the death of Fatima (one of Muhammad's daughters) and the Shi'a Imams.

 Mourning is observed in Islam by increased devotion, receiving visitors and condolences, and avoiding decorative clothing and jewelry.
 Loved ones and relatives are to observe a three-day mourning period.
 Widows observe an extended mourning period (Iddah), four months and ten days long, in accordance with the Qur'an 2:234.
 During this time, she is not to remarry, move from her home, or wear decorative clothing or jewelry.

 Grief at the death of a beloved person is normal, and weeping for the dead is allowed in Islam.
 What is prohibited is to express grief by wailing ("bewailing" refers to mourning in a loud voice), shrieking, tearing hair or clothes, breaking things, scratching faces, or uttering phrases that make a Muslim lose faith.